 The ethical use of animals for scientific purposes is dependent on the quality of the studies; that is, how they are planned, designed, conducted, analysed and reported.
-Poorly designed studies may not just result in unethical use of animals, but undermines the value of the research and limits its usefulness.
+High quality studies are essential to ensure the ethical use of animals, as well as the value and usefulness of the research.

 We have developed the Best practice methodology in the use of animals for scientific purposes (2017) (the Guidance) with advice from our Animal Welfare Committee to provide advice on ensuring the quality of animal-based studies.
 The Guidance provides advice to institutions, researchers, animal ethics committees and animal carers on: